 Galbi: This was another strange frankenstein of a place.
 The menu is made for Italians.
 If you want the food served more Korean style, the owner will do so.
 I wish him good luck, but I would not go here for Korean food.
 I might go back to grill steak on the mini grill for an Instagram video.
 Would not go back.

-Biwon: Sad.
+CLOSED: Biwon: Sad.
 I did not finish the food and I left quickly.
+Now called Sura, much better.

 There are two other restaurants listed on Google but…